Linked data research in adult social care

 - outcomes for people accessing care and support like their physical or mental health and well-being.

-The exercise will help us identify how linked data research can help shape future policy decisions and make a positive difference to those accessing care and support as well as for the social care workforce.
+The exercise helped us identify how linked data research can shape future policy decisions and make a positive difference to those accessing care and support as well as for the social care workforce.

-We’ll use different methods of engagement, including surveys, focus groups, workshops and interviews to identify 10 priority areas for linked data research.
-And we’ve set up a working group to help shape and steer the exercise.
+We used different methods of engagement, including surveys, focus groups, workshops and interviews to identify 10 priority areas for linked data research.
+And we set up a working group to help shape and steer the exercise.

-We’ll then go back to our stakeholders to review the questions and choose a shortlist of themes.
-And we’ll make this process as accessible as possible to include a wide range of views.
+We checked to see where research had already been carried out and then asked our stakeholders to review the themes that remained and choose a shortlist.
+We made this process as accessible as possible to include a wide range of views.

-A final workshop will be independently led to help us develop a consensus for the top 10 research priorities.
+A final workshop was independently led to help us develop a consensus for the top 10 research priority themes.

-The group includes representatives from local authorities, third sector, Welsh Government, academia, a member of the public and a prioritisation specialist.
+The group included representatives from local authorities, third sector, Welsh Government, academia, a member of the public and a prioritisation specialist.

-The working group meets regularly and reviews and shapes progress along each step of the priority-setting exercise.
+The working group met regularly to review and shape progress along each step of the priority-setting exercise.

-We’ll also ask them to identify barriers or challenges they’ve experienced within adult social care services in Wales that linked data could help address.
+We also asked specific groups to share their views with us.
+For example, we asked data owners and experts for possible research questions generated by the data that’s already available and collected in a usable way.
+We also asked them to identify barriers or challenges they’ve experienced within adult social care services in Wales that linked data could help address.

-We also want to hear from people with lived experience.
-This means talking to people who access care and support as well as frontline staff who work in the sector.
-We’ll be running focus groups to learn about the issues they face and look at ways these can feed into the scope of the project as part of researchable questions that could be answered using linked data.
+We also wanted to hear from people with lived experience.
+This meant talking to people who access care and support as well as frontline staff who work in the sector.
+We wanted to learn about the issues they faced and feed these into the scope of the project as part of researchable questions that could be answered using linked data.

 The outcomes: the 'top 10'